JAZZY, a six-year-old ginger cat, has denied starting the vicious fight which left his black-and-white neighbour Sparks needing three stitches.

-Violence erupted in a Swindon back garden in the early hours of Saturday morning when local residents were alerted by a chilling sound, like two abandoned ghost babies, followed by low growling, some hissing and a heavy thud as Sparks fell off a fence.
+Violence erupted in a Swindon back garden in the early hours of Saturday morning when local residents were alerted by low growling, some hissing and a heavy thud as Sparks fell off a fence.

-Sparks was left with face injuries, incurring a veterinary bill for £110 including injections.
+Sparks was left with facial injuries, incurring a veterinary bill for £110 including injections.
 Meanwhile Jazzy, who has a history of confrontational behaviour, now faces the possibility of losing his testicles.

 Jazzy said: “It was territorial self-defence.
 I emerged from the house at 3am to find an intruder jetting his spoor over my garden like a broken fire hydrant.